Bixkitts/bb-net-lib/README.md

 // use accessors or a database or anything.
 Host localHost = NULL;

+Host cachedRemoteHost;

 void yourUDPpacketHandler (char* receivedPacketData,
                            ssize_t sizeOfPacket,
                            Host hostThatSentThePacket)
 {
     Host remotehost = hostThatSentThePacket;
+    // Maybe we want to save the remote host
+    // to a buffer for future reference,
+    // like multicasts
+    copyHost (cachedRemoteHost, remotehost);
     // Get the IP of the remotehost: char ip[IP_ADDR_LEN] = getIp(remotehost);
     // Send some data back